Henry Wallich

 Henry Christopher Wallich (/ˈwɑːlɪk/; June 10, 1914 – September 15, 1988) was a German American economist who served as a member of the Federal Reserve Board of Governors from 1974 to 1986.
 He previously served as a member of the Council of the Economic Advisers under President Dwight D. Eisenhower.
 Wallich also held a professorship of economics at Yale University.
 He was best known as an economic columnist for Newsweek magazine, from 1965 until he joined The Federal Reserve.
 For a period he wrote one week in three, with Milton Friedman and Paul Samuelson, with their 1967 columns earning the magazine a Gerald Loeb Special Award in 1968.

 Early life

 Wallich was born in Berlin on June 10, 1914, to Paul and Hildegard Rehrmann Wallich.
 His father and paternal grandfather were both bankers.
 Wallich had a brother, Walter, and a sister, Christel.

+His family had to flee Germany in 1938, in the aftermath of Kristallnacht.
 He began 10 years at the Federal Reserve Bank of New York in 1941, becoming chief of its foreign research division.
-He earned a Ph.D.
-(Doctor of Philosophy) from Harvard University in 1944, and became an American citizen in the same year.
+He earned a Ph.D. from Harvard University in 1944, and became an American citizen in the same year.